dragontamer/AESRand/README.md

 lends itself very well to ILP.
 I designed the AESRand "counter" to have the absolute minimum 1-cycle of latency per iteration.
 While the "mixer" executes in parallel: all XMM / 128-bit SIMD instructions I use have a throughput of 1-per-cycle or faster.
-In effect, this AES-RNG code is designed to theoretically pump out a 256-bit result every cycle.
+In effect, this AES-RNG code is designed to theoretically pump out a 256-bit result every cycle (A hypothetical future CPU could feasibly run this code steady-state at 256-bits per-cycle)

 5. Full invertibility -- http://www.burtleburtle.net/bob/hash/doobs.html The JOAAT hash has a concept of a "bit funnel", which is a BAD thing for hashes.
 If you provably have full-invertibility, it means you never lose information.
 Its kind of a hard concept to describe, but it is fundamental to the design of RNGs, Cryptography, and so forth.
 The entirety of GF(2) fields and whatnot are all based around the concept of invertible operations.
-The XOR, Add, and AES-encode instructions all have inverts (XOR, Subtract, and AES-decode respectively).
+The XOR, Add, and AES-encode instructions all have inverts (XOR, Subtract, and AES-decode respectively), and therefore have the greatest chance of passing statistical tests.

 Benchmark Results
 --------

+[Click here](BenchmarkResults.md) for the latest benchmark results.

-Included in the code is a very simple benchmark, where I simply run the various RNGs, and use Windows's "QueryPerformanceCounter" to check the time before and afterwards.
+This is a very simple timer-based benchmark, where I simply run the various RNGs to be tested (AESRand, mt19937, pcg32, and xoshiro256plus) in a tight loop of 5-billion iterations.
+To ensure that the optimizer does NOT remove the RNG code, I have a "total" value that adds up every output of the RNG, and eventually prints it out to the screen.
-QueryPerformanceCounter has roughly a 3MHz clock (every 300 nanoseconds) and is excellent for these simple tests.

-To ensure that the optimizer won't erase the RNG code, I have a "Dummy Benchmark anti-optimizer print".
-Pay no mind to it.

-"mt19937" was NOT inlined.
-There is a "call" instruction in the generated assembly code.
-There's basically no hope for mt19937 to compete with the speed of the smaller generators.

-Both pcg32 and xoshiro256plus were inlined when I analyze the assembly.
-However, with 32-bit return values, the pcg32 generator falls behind.

-Beginning Single-state 'serial' test
-Total Seconds: 5.08882
-GBps: 29.2821
-Dummy Benchmark anti-optimizer print: 1706011378085583560 Beginning Parallel (2x) test: instruction-level parallelism
-Time: 8.04895
-GBps: 37.0263
-Dummy Benchmark anti-optimizer print: 1283732354369314394

-Testing mt19937
-Time: 21.338
-GBps: 0.872923
-Dummy Benchmark anti-optimizer print: 1680273558

-Testing pcg32
-Time: 7.8951
-GBps: 2.35924
-Dummy Benchmark anti-optimizer print: 2362602604

-Testing xoshiro256plus
-Time: 4.83551
-GBps: 7.70403
-Dummy Benchmark anti-optimizer print: 2202972135473059297
+Before and after the 5-billion long loop, I run Window's 'QueryPerformanceCounter" to check the time before and afterwards.
+The clock typically ticks at 3MHz (every 333 nanoseconds or so), which should be accurate enough for tests of length 5-seconds or longer.

+I checked the generated assembly (After building in VS2017, check the "AESRand.cod" file).
+The "mt19937" code was NOT inlined.
+Which may be a disadvantage, and why its so much slower than the other RNGs.

+PCG32 and xoshiro256plus were both inlined well.
+I wasn't sure how well they'd adapt to ILP, so I created a 4x manually unrolled version for the both of them.
+The unrolled versions don't seem to be faster or slower.

 Weaknesses
 ----------------